One year after a hip fracture, about one in three people either end up dependent on family, or in a nursing home.

 - Lie on your side with your legs stacked on top of each other, with your legs bent at a 45-degree angle.

-- Rest your head on your lower arm or prop it up as I have done in the GIF below.
+- Rest your head on your lower arm or prop it up as I have done in the GIF above.

 - Ensure that your hips are also stacked on top of each other.
 You don’t want your hips to rock backward.